ehouse/kackle/src/blog/openbsd-and-libressl.md

 title: OpenBSD and LibreSSL
 author: Ethan House
 date: April 26, 2014
+summary: My thoughts on the recent OpenSSL nonsense.
 ---

 I've always been impressed by the OpenBSD project.
 The developers do what is